 4. Natural Supplements for PCOS

-If you are trying to manage some of the symptoms of PCOS such as facial hair, acne, insulin resistance, infertility, and mental health complications, you might consider adding a supplement to your routine.
+If you are trying to manage some of the symptoms of PCOS such as facial hair, acne, insulin resistance, infertility, and mental health complications, you might consider adding supplements for PCOS to your routine.

 One such supplement is a natural sugar called Inositol.
 Inositol is found in foods like fruits, beans, nuts, and grains.
 A study of overweight PCOS patients found that a supplement with a 40:1 ratio of myo-inositol and D-chiro-inositol may help reduce the risk of metabolic disorders (Nordio & Proietti, 2012).